Skip to main content

 An iconic Place in the Cinquantenaire Park

 In the Cinquantenaire Park stands a small building with the allure of a Greek temple.
 For the young Victor Horta, it was his first public commission.
 Inside, it houses the monumental relief The Human Passions by Jef Lambeaux.
+This striking artwork - 11 metres long and 6 metres high - carved in smooth Carrara marble, vividly portrays the pleasures and sufferings of humanity.

 Since 1898, Victor Horta’s neoclassical, temple-like pavilion and Jef Lambeaux’s monumental white marble relief have been inseparably linked in the Parc du Cinquantenaire.
 The strained collaboration between the two artists, the sensuously writhing nudes, and the building’s frequent closure due to its delicate condition have all contributed to the story, the scandal, and the enduring mystery surrounding the pavilion.